mikezano/zano-press/lessons/css-variables-and-their-scopes.md

 ---
 title: CSS variables and their scopes
-description: A closer look at variables
+description: A reminder on css variables and how they work
 date: 19.04.13
 tag: '#lessons'
 ---